Samourai-Wallet/samourai-wallet-android/Guides/Resources & Features.md

 STONEWALL is enabled by default and there is no extra charge for using it.
 It can be disabled in the transaction settings.

+**STONEWALL spend description by @SamouraiDev**

+>Utxos are grouped by address type (P2PKH, P2SH-P2WPKH, or P2WPKH).

+>The group with the same address type as the address being spent to is selected if it is >= twice the spend amount.
+If the above condition is not met, then a group with a different address type and a total value >= twice the spend amount is selected.
+If the above condition is not met, then 2 groups with total amounts >= the spend amount are chosen.

+>Transaction composition is arranged by “sets”.

+>For each set:
+The utxos are processed in randomised order.
+Utxo(s) are selected until the total amount selected is >= the spend amount.
+Utxos resulting from a same transaction are never used together in a same set.
+Utxos of higher value replace utxos of lower value belonging to the same transaction.
+All utxos from a same address (scriptpubkey) must be consumed within the same set.
+Output addresses (scriptpubkeys) must be used exclusively as outputs and only once.

+>One set contains the spend output.
+The other set(s) contain(s) a “mix” output and use(s) the same amount and the same address type as the spend output.
+The change outputs in each set use the same address type as the utxo(s) for that set.

+>The miner's fee amount must be an even amount.
+Each set pays half of the miner's fee by deducting exactly 50% from each change output.

 ## PayNym

 ### What are PayNyms?